1. How many houseofficers are in the program at the University of Colorado?

 5. What are the scheduled educational conferences within the program?

-Interns in the PC track attend weekly dedicated curricular sessions during two months out of their first year.
-For our upper level residents on block schedules, there are weekly Wednesday morning conferences on all outpatient or elective months.
+Interns in the PC track attend weekly (Tuesday mornings) dedicated curricular sessions during 6 selected weeks out of their first year.
+For our upper level residents on block schedules, there are weekly Wednesday morning conferences on outpatient or elective rotations.
 We have dedicated curriculum for interns that is heavily weighted during the first few months and focuses on emergency situation and care.
-Grand Rounds and Morbidity and Mortality Conferences are held once a week.
-Clinicopathological conference and noon Journal Club Classics are held monthly.
+Noon conference (formerly known as morning report) is held daily when other conferences are not in session.
+Grand Rounds are held once a week.
+Clinicopathological conference and Morbidity and Mortality Conferences are held monthly.

 6. What are the research opportunities?